New California law prevents enrollment drop at UC Berkeley

 SACRAMENTO, Calif.
-(AP) — California Gov. Gavin Newsom signed a new law on Monday that stops one of the nation's most prestigious universities from having to turn away thousands of students from its incoming freshman class.
+(AP) — California Gov. Gavin Newsom signed a new law on Monday that stops one of the most prestigious U.S. universities from being forced to turn away thousands of students from its incoming freshman class.

 Just 11 days ago, the state Supreme Court ordered the University of California, Berkeley, to reduce its enrollment.
-The court sided with a neighborhood group that had sued the school, arguing university officials did not consider how adding more students would affect the environment, as a state law requires.
+The court sided with a neighborhood group that had sued the school, arguing university officials did not consider how adding more students would affect the environment, as required by a state law.

-Monday, the California Legislature voted unanimously to change the law, sending a bill to Newsom, who quickly signed it.
-The new law gives schools more time to comply before a judge can order them to reduce enrollment.
-It's retroactive, meaning it reverses the prior court's ruling.
+The California Legislature on Monday voted unanimously to change the law, sending a bill to Newsom, who quickly signed it.
+The new law gives schools more time to comply before judges can order them to reduce enrollment.
+It's retroactive, meaning it reverses the prior court's ruling affecting UC Berkeley.

 “I’m grateful to the Legislature for moving quickly on this critical issue – it sends a clear signal that California won’t let lawsuits get in the way of the education and dreams of thousands of students, our future leaders and innovators,” Newsom said.